-The financial statements have been prepared in accordance with generally accepted accounting principles in the Netherlands (RJk C1).
+The financial statements have been prepared in accordance with generally accepted accounting principles in the Netherlands (RJk, and in particular RJk C1).
 Such policies have been applied consistently for all periods presented.
 The financial statements are presented in euros.

 2.1 Basis of preparation